jingw222/gpt2-app/README.md

 ### Demo
 ![Demo](demo.png)

 This is a snapshoot of the app currently deployed on a [Docker](https://www.docker.com/) container hosted on my personal development Ubuntu server on [DigitalOcean](https://www.digitalocean.com/) with limited resources.
 You can setup and run one wherever Docker is enabled.
+Also, make sure you do not use the development server in a production environment.

 ### Usage